-Ballots used in recall elections shall read as follows: "Shall (name of person) be removed from the office ofBelow such question there shall be printed the following as to each person by recall?"
-"For the removal of (name of person)."
+Ballots used in recall elections shall read as follows: 'Shall (name of person) be removed from the office of by recall?"
+'For the removal of (name of person)."
+'Against the removal of name of person)."

 Section 11.07 Result of Recall Election